parinam07/Arsenal-Players/README.txt

-This is a side by side project for Fifa card of Premier League players.
+This is a project for generating Arsenal Players Info.
+The data is fetched from Wikipedia.